alphagov/govuk-developer-docs/source/manual/alerts/ruby-version.html.md

 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/2nd-line/alerts/ruby-version.md)

-# Apps running the expected Ruby version
+# App isn't running the expected Ruby version

 When a `.ruby-version` file is updated, a standard app reload won't pick up the change, and the application will be left running under the old